Black Russians: History

 In August 2021 security forces approached a former Anti-balaka leader in Bambari and asked him to remobilize his fighters to fight against UPC rebels.
 FACA operations in Boyo against UPC elements resumed on 24 November 2021, causing numerous injuries and deaths on both sides among the opposing parties.
 New fighting took place in Boyo on the night of 26–27 November.
 Operations continued on the roads leading to Boyo, which reportedly resulted in a number of civilian deaths and additional injuries.

 In November 2021, around 240 Anti-balaka fighters on board of six Russian military vehicles left Bambari towards Tagbara.
 From there they continued on foot through the village of Zoumoko and, on 1 December 2021, Atongo-Bakari before reaching Boyo, with the objective of neutralizing the UPC rebels and their accomplices.
-Between 6 and 16 December 2021, militias murdered more than 27 Muslim civilians in Boyo and nighboring villages.
+Between 6 and 16 December 2021, militias murdered more than 27 Muslim civilians in Boyo and neighboring villages.